-West Virginia governor to switch parties
+West Virginia governor announces plan to switch parties

 Earlier Thursday, Trump teased that there would be a "very big announcement" this evening in West Virginia, a state that went heavily Republican in the 2016 elections.

+This isn't the first time Justice has switched parties -- he was previously an independent and a Republican up until 2015 when he ran for governor as a Democrat.
+However, this move could indicate a bigger shift in the state.

+In Justice's latest State of the State address, the governor mentioned Trump five times, and said he was good friends with the Trump family.

-If Justice moves across the aisle as reported, it would increase the advantage of Republican governors over Democrats, to 34 to 15.
+If Justice moves across the aisle as reported, it would increase the advantage of Republican governors over Democrats to 34 to 15.